steedos/steedos-platform/packages/create-steedos-app/templates/default/README-template.md

 To learn more about Steedos Platform, take a look at the following resources:

 - [Steedos Documentation](https://www.steedos.com/docs) - learn about Steedos features and API.
+- [Steedos Examples](https://github.com/steedos/steedos-examples) - Enjoy our selection of steedos examples to learn from or incorporate into your project.

 You can check out [the Steedos GitHub repository](https://github.com/steedos/steedos-platform/) - your feedback and contributions are welcome!